 There was a mixed response towards the one-child policy.
 Some think that this decision was taken in a rush and was completely political and was based on a very little demographic understanding.
 To prove this a team of scholars from various leading institutions of China (for the study of population growth) was formed in the year 2001.
 According to the research of the team if the policy was not discontinued it would have serious aftereffects as it was harming the demographics of the country in the worst possible manner (as already the demographics of the country had become worse).

-People also say that the policy was discriminatory against women as they were forced for sterilization and abortions which is an epitome of gender discrimination.
+People also say that the policy was discriminatory against women as they were forced for sterilization and abortions which is the epitome of gender discrimination.
 China has one of the highest suicide rates among girls of reproductive age.
 Some part of the Chinese population even believes that the step to force the one-child policy had generated discontent and anxiety amongst the families with multiple children (before the policy) and such discontent could lead to negative consequences.
 According to research, 90% of the children living in urban areas in China do not have siblings and it’s the same for 60% of the children living in rural areas.

 But looking only at the negative aspects of anything is not fair.
-The one-child policy also had some positive aspects like the population growth was reduced up to 250 million and hence the reduction in fertility rates which have eased at least some of the pressure on communities, state, women and most importantly the environment to some extent.
+The one-child policy also had some positive aspects like the population growth was reduced up to 250 million and hence the reduction in fertility rates which have eased at least some of the pressure on communities, state, women, and most importantly the environment to some extent.

-China’s one-child policy was very effective in controlling the population explode but always remained under a mixed view.
+China’s one-child policy was very effective in controlling the population explosion but always remained under a mixed view.
 Around 400 million births were prevented in the past three and a half decades, but with this, the working-age population had started shrinking, the birth rate and fertility rate had decreased.
 And due to the increase in the old age population which lead to a shrinking workforce, China decided to revoke the one-child policy on 1st January 2016, allowing the Chinese couple to have two kids.